hakkinenmiia/project1/README.md

 #Getting data straight from the database from the web using data.table package and
 #function fread()
 #CEBS file orientation:
 #KEYS FILE = has definitions for all the abbreviations used for assay name
 #column headers in the zip and sample files.
-#SAMPLE FILE: has 20 records in a tab delineated text file and gives a preview
+#SAMPLE FILE = has 20 records in a tab delineated text file and gives a preview
 #of the raw data contained in the zip file.
-#ZIP FILE:    has all the raw data as a tab delineated text file
+#ZIP FILE = has all the raw data as a tab delineated text file

 ??data.table
 require(data.table)